CookethOrg/Cooketh-Flow/CONTRIBUTING.md

 - Follow the [Code of Conduct](CODE_OF_CONDUCT.md).
 - Help others by reviewing and discussing pull requests.

+## Governance
+[Cooketh Flow](https://github.com/CookethOrg/Cooketh-Flow) is led by [Subroto Banerjee](https://github.com/TeeWrath) as BDFL, who makes final decisions on the project’s direction.
+Contributors are encouraged to share ideas via GitHub Issues, but the BDFL reserves the right to guide the roadmap.

 ## License

 By contributing, you agree that your contributions will be licensed under the same license as Cooketh Flow.